apache/comdev-site/source/pmc/responsibilities.md

 ## Conducting Business

-The PMC must conduct all business on the public developers mailing list, maintaining full community visibility.
+The PMC must conduct all business on the public developers' mailing list, maintaining full community visibility.

 Every PMC has a private@ list reserved for confidential matters such as discussing proposed committers, potential PMC members, or security issues.
-Do not use the private list for features, roadmap discussions, or other technical decisions, as this cuts the community out of the process.
+Do not use the private list to discuss features, roadmap discussions, or other technical decisions, as this cuts the community out of the process.

 The Board of Directors occasionally sends comments or queries, often